-Twenty-five mL of non-concentrated and retentate samples from three individual experiments were enriched using two procedures: (1) TECRA VIA enrichment instructions in the kit insert; and, (2) E. coli, Salmonella, and Listeria all-in-one selective enrichment broth (SEL).
-Figure 2 details the comparative enrichment workflow.
+Twenty-five mL of nonconcentrated and retentate samples from three individual experiments were enriched using two procedures: (1) TECRA VIA enrichment instructions in the kit insert; and, (2) E. coli, Salmonella, and Listeria all‑in‑one selective enrichment broth (SEL).3 Figure 2 details the comparative enrichment workflow.
 Sub-samples were removed at various time points for target enumeration (spread plating), viable isolation (isolation streaks), and semi-automated VIA testing according to the kit inserts and Figure 3 instrument settings.
-Each sub-sample was tested in triplicate with the VIA and determined to be positive if mean absorbance was >0.200 or negative if mean absorbance was <0.200.
+Each sub-sample was tested in triplicate with the VIA and determined to be positive if mean absorbance was ≥0.200 or negative if mean absorbance was <0.200.

 Figure 2.
 Method 1 enrichment workflow detail.

 Figure 3.
-Settings for automated washing and detection of 3M™ TECRA™ VIAs.
+Settings for automated washing and detection of 3M TECRA VIAs.

-Table 2 and Figure 4 show representative results for detection of low-level spiked (B) and non-spiked (A) E. coli O157:H7 in non-concentrated and concentrated 5% organic load lettuce wash samples.
-Spiked lettuce wash concentrated with PMACS (LWRB) and enriched using BTSB+N (green) showed detection for E. coli O157:H7 in all 3 samples after just 5 h of enrichment whereas non-concentrated samples in the same broth needed 8 h.
+Table 2 and Figure 4 show representative results for detection of low-level spiked (B) and nonspiked (A) E. coli O157:H7 in nonconcentrated and concentrated 5% organic load lettuce wash samples.
+Spiked lettuce wash concentrated with PMACS (LWRB) and enriched using BTSB+N (green) showed detection for E. coli O157:H7 in all 3 samples after only 5 hours of enrichment, whereas nonconcentrated samples in the same broth needed 8 hours.
 E. coli positive for these methods was confirmed via isolation streak performed on undiluted enriched sample.
 Spiked samples (LWB, LWRB) enriched using SEL (blue, Table 2) were E. coli O157:H7 negative for isolation streaks but did not correlate with ELISA results for the same samples.
-This was likely due to an inhibitory effect from SEL on CTSMAC[8,9], as a lack of false positives for non-spiked samples indicate that background did not influence ODs in spiked samples.
+This was likely due to an inhibitory effect from SEL on CTSMAC8,9, as a lack of false positives for nonspiked samples indicate that background did not influence ODs in spiked samples.
 Concentrations for samples with no isolated E. coli O157:H7 CFU were calculated as less than (<) the lowest CFU possible based on sample dilution and volume (mL) plated.

 Figure 4.
-Comparison of E. coli O157:H7 ELISA detection from samples (experiments 1-3) enriched in SEL and BTSB+N and tested at 5, 8, and 24 h of enrichment.
-Each sample (column) was VIA tested in triplicate and determined to be positive if mean absorbance was >0.200 or negative if <0.200.
+Comparison of E. coli O157:H7 ELISA detection from samples (experiments 1 to 3) enriched in SEL and BTSB+N and tested at 5, 8, and 24 hours of enrichment.
+Each sample (column) was VIA tested in triplicate and determined to be positive if mean absorbance was ≥0.200 or negative if <0.200.

 Table 3.
 Representative results of comparative enrichment methods on Salmonella Typhimurium detection from PMACS retentate (R) and non-concentrated lettuce wash samples.